JuliaIO/HDF5.jl/doc/hdf5.md

 names(g)
 ```

-will show all objects inside group `g`.
+returns a string array containing all objects inside group `g`.
+These relative pathnames, not absolute pathnames.

 You can iterate over the objects in a group, i.e.,
 ```julia